On the scaling ratios for Siegel disks: Introduction

 then $\partial \sd$ is a quasicircle (an image of the circle $|z|=1$ under a quisi-conformal map) containing the critical point $1$.
 Petersen \cite{Pet} proved that the Julia set $J(\qp)$ is locally connected and has Lebesgue measure zero.

 Some numerical observations of \cite{MN} and \cite{Wid} about the self-similarity of $\partial \sd$ have been proved analytically by McMullen in \cite{McM2}.
 In particular he proved that if $\theta$ has a preperiodic continued fraction expansion, that is a continued fraction expansion which is eventually periodic, then the small-scale dynamics of $\qp$ admits an asymptotic: certain high order iterates of $\qp$, appropriately rescaled, converge.
-Among other things, using renormalization for commuting holomorphic pairs, McMullen showed that if $\theta$ is a quadratic irrational, then the limit
+Among other things, using renormalization for commuting holomorphic pairs, McMullen showed that if $\theta$ is a quadratic irrational and $s$ is the period of its continued fraction, then the limit

-where $s$ is the period of the continued fraction, indeed exists in the case $f \equiv \qp$, and the boundary of the Siegel disk is self-similar around the critical point.
+indeed exists in the case $f \equiv \qp$, and the boundary of the Siegel disk is self-similar around the critical point.

 Universal nature of the self-similarity can be explained if one could prove hyperbolicity of renormalization in an appropriate functional class.
 Hyperbolicity of renormalization for golden mean germs has been addressed in \cite{GaYa}, where the {\it cylinder renormalization} operator of \cite{Ya1} is used to demonstrate the existence of an unstable manifold in an appropriate Banach manifold of golden mean germs; furthermore, the authors give an outline of a computer-assisted-prove of existence of a stable renormalization manifold, based on rigorous computer-assisted uniformization techniques of \cite{Gai}.
 Hyperbolicty of renormalization is accessible analytically for golden-like rotation numbers $\theta=[N,N,N, \ldots]$, where $N$ is large; specifically, \cite{Ya2} uses the results of \cite{ISh} to prove the hyperbolicity conjecture for ``close-to-parabolic'' rotation numbers which contain a subsequence $a_{i(k)}$ of large integers in the continued fraction expansion.